fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ![greenhousegas](Images/greenhouse-gas-emissions-606x303.jpeg)

 Global warming is unfortunately becoming more evident in recent years and is having a devastating impact on populations globally.
-We wanted to find out how much greenhouse house gas emissions has been contributing to this.
+We wanted to find out how much greenhouse gas emissions has been contributing to this.
 To sample, we looked specifically at the data collection in the UK.

 ## Who, what, where, when?